NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Preliminaries

 \subsection{Bootstrapping of FHE}

 Multiplication between $\Delta$-scaled polynomials produces $\Delta^2$-scaled polynomials. \textbf{Rescaling} restores the scale factor to $\Delta$ by truncating $\Delta$ bits from the least significant bits (LSBs) from the coefficients of the polynomial.
 In this process, the modulus of the ring decreases from $q$ to $q/\Delta$.
-As the modulus cannot decrease indefinitely, we define the \emph{level} of a polynomial such that the modulus of the polynomial at level $\ell$ is defined as $\mathcal{Q}(\ell) = q / \Delta^{L - \ell}$, where $L$ is the initial level ($0 \leq \ell \leq L$) and $q = \mathcal{Q}(L) > \Delta^L$.
-The level decreases by one after rescaling.
+As the modulus cannot decrease indefinitely, we define the \emph{level} of a polynomial such that the modulus of the polynomial at level $i$ is defined as $\mathcal{Q}(i) = q / \Delta^{L - i}$ for the initial level $L$, $0 \leq i \leq L$, and $q = \mathcal{Q}(L) > \Delta^L$.
+Rescaling reduces the level by one.

-\textbf{Bootstrapping} is a process to recover the level of a ciphertext that has been reduced by rescaling.
-Here, we just explain the basic computational flow of bootstrapping and refer the readers to \cite{cheon_2018_bootstrapping, bossuat_2021_efficient, bossuat_2022_bootstrapping} for a more detailed explanation of the state-of-the-art CKKS bootstrapping algorithms.
+\textbf{Bootstrapping} is a process to recover the level of a ciphertext reduced by rescaling.
+Here, we briefly explain the computational flow of bootstrapping and refer the readers to \cite{cheon_2018_bootstrapping, bossuat_2021_efficient, bossuat_2022_bootstrapping} for an explanation of the state-of-the-art CKKS bootstrapping algorithms.